About the studio

 In summer of 2019, my husband and I left our jobs, gave away our stuff, and moved with our two kids across the country for a reset.
 We committed to a low-impact life, and rented a 715 SF one-bedroom ADU for four years.

-The smaller, simpler lifestyle supported more freedom, creativity, and possibility, and led to my business making plans and art about the powerful relationships between people and their valued places.
+The smaller, simpler lifestyle supported more freedom, creativity, and possibility, and led to my business making plans and art about the powerful relationships between people and their places.

 In planning, this means I pay attention to the feelings and experiences of those living in urban areas currently experiencing change, who are often in the tumultuous process of imagining futures that look different from what they now know and love.
 It also means I make clear, realistic, and practical plans that can actually be understood and implemented by others.